agentmodels/agentmodels.org/chapters/3c-pomdp.md

 The environment in a POMDP has same structure as an MDP, with the addition of an observation function.
 In an MDP, the agent always "knows" the current state and chooses an action given that knowledge.
 In a POMDP, the agent has a probability distribution over the current state.
 At every timestep, they update this distribution on the current observation and then choose an action (based on their updated distribution over states).
 Their chosen action causes a state transition exactly as in an MDP.

 For a concrete example, consider the Restaurant Choice Problem.
 Suppose Bob doesn't know whether the Noodle Shop is open.
 Previously, the agent's state consisted of Bob's *location* on the grid as well as the remaining time.
 In the POMDP case, the state also represents whether or not the Noodle Shop is open.
-This fact about the state determines whether Bob transitions to inside the Noodle Shop if he stands adjactent to it.
-When Bob is close to the Noodle Shop, he gets to observe (via the observation function) whether or not it's open (without having to actually try it).
+This fact about the state determines whether Bob can enter the Noodle Shop.
+When Bob is next to the Noodle Shop, he gets to observe (via the observation function) whether or not it's open.